-Everyone knows that the body needs energy to train and perform optimally, but it is still not completely clear what the right food for training is.
+Everyone knows that the body needs enough energy to train and perform optimally, but it is still not completely clear what the right food for training is.
 In combat sports it is pretty simple: the energy comes mainly from carbohydrates.

 To understand the difference between these two energy sources we can compare them to paper (carbohydrates) and lumber (fat).
 Setting paper on fire happens quickly and the flame is high.
 Lumber, on the other, takes much longer to start burning and doesn’t make as big flames as paper when it is first lit.
 When you go on a camp and want to stay warm all night long, you use lumber: it burns longer than paper.
-Carbohydrates burn much faster than fat, which is exactly what combat sport athletes need: a lot of energy in a short period of time.
+Carbohydrates burn much faster than fat, which is exactly what combat sports athletes need: a lot of energy in a short period of time.

 What type of carbohydrates?